Three-dimensional magnetization textures as quaternionic functions

 {\bf Bloch points (BPs).} There is another wide class of 3D magnetization patterns, which, unlike hopfions, contain {\em singularities} of the magnetization vector field~\cite{Feldtkeller1965}.
 In lower dimensions the field can avoid singularities by escaping into a higher dimension.
 A prime example of such a phenomenon is the magnetic vortex core~\cite{UP93}.
 But, in three dimensions such escape is not possible and thus a theory of three dimensional magnetization patterns must include singular configurations as well.
 Fortunately, they too map into products of quaternionic functions.
 But, this time of normalized to unit modulus (everywhere, except a discrete set of singular points) vector quaternions.

 If we limit ourselves to localized in space magnetization configurations, it is still necessary to match the boundary condition~\eqref{eq:bndry}.
 This is only possible if singularities are added in pairs: a point, described by a unit-length vector quaternion function $\vec{B}(\vec{r}-\vecsub{b}{1})$, and the corresponding anti-point, described by $\conj{\vec{B}(\vec{r}-\vecsub{b}{2})}$, where $\vec{B}(\vec{r})=\vec{r}/\|\vec{r}\|$.
 Quaternionic product of two such functions has unit norm.
-It unwinds when positions of the point $\vecsub{b}{1}$ and the anti-point $\vecsub{b}{2}$ coincide, otherwise the magnetization on a small sphere around each of the singularities has a unit 2D topological charge~\cite{doring68}.
+It unwinds when positions of the point $\vecsub{b}{1}$ and the anti-point $\vecsub{b}{2}$ coincide, otherwise the magnetization on a small sphere around each of the singularities has a unit 2D topological charge~\cite{doring68,VM1977liqcr}.
 The whole distribution can be represented via the function $\uFB (\vec{r},\vecsub{b}{1},\vecsub{b}{2})$

 where the $f(x)$ controls the degree of localization.
 This by design represents a unit length vector $\vecsub{m}{\mathcal{B}}$ and has a pair of singularities.
 Why it is not enough to consider just a product of two last terms in~\eqref{eq:BB}?
 The reason is that the product of two vector quaternions may also have non-zero real part, proportional to the scalar product of the vectors.
-But the triple product~\eqref{eq:BB} is guaranteed to be a vector since all three vector quaternions lie in the same plane and the product vector itself also lies in this plane.
+But the triple product~\eqref{eq:BB} is guaranteed to be a vector since all three vector quaternions (and, consequently, their product) lie in the same plane.

 To match the boundary condition~\eqref{eq:bndry} exactly, we need to rotate the magnetization in such a way that the direction $\vecsub{b}{1}-\vecsub{b}{2}$ becomes $\uqK$.
 Such rotation can be done with a unitary quaternion